Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 5. **Highlight Differences:**
     * We clearly delineate performance distinctions and capabilities across the various proving systems.
 This includes comprehensive insights on each system's response to diverse benchmarking tasks and conditions, especially with modified MLP architectures.

-6. **Framework-Specific Feature Evaluation:**
-    * Unique or specialized features of each framework, such as the accuracy mode in zkML for precision or resource mode for efficiency, are thoroughly evaluated.
-This assessment aids in understanding how these features influence the framework's overall performance and utility.

-Through this detailed benchmarking process, we aim to provide a nuanced understanding of each zkML framework’s capabilities, especially in handling increasingly complex machine learning models.
+Through this detailed benchmarking process, this project aims to provide a nuanced understanding of each zkML framework’s capabilities, especially in handling increasingly complex machine learning models.
 This approach will guide users in selecting the most suitable framework for their specific requirements in the realm of zkML.

 # Architecture Overview
 Before delving into the benchmark results, let's review the tested models.